-You have likely heard that using strong passwords is an integral part of protecting a company's data.
+You have likely heard that using strong passwords is an integral part of protecting a company’s data and weak passwords are a definite cyber security risk.
 But do you know what makes a password strong or weak?
 To find out, here is a quick quiz:

 Take a look at the list of passwords below.
 (The quotes are not part of the passwords.)
 Which of the following are strong passwords?

 The answer is none of them.
 In fact, all these passwords were on SplashData’s “Worst Passwords of 2015” list.
 Knowing why these passwords are weak can help you avoid making the same mistakes when you create your own passwords.

 “football” (No. 7 on the Worst Passwords List)

 The password “football” is weak on several fronts.
 First, it includes only lowercase letters instead of a mix of uppercase and lowercase letters.
 Further, it is a word that you can find in a dictionary.
 Cybercriminals often use software that systematically tries every word in a dictionary as a password.
 This is known as a dictionary attack.